yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     > **Note**: Make sure to replace `<githubaccountname>` with your GitHub account name and `<githubreponame>` with the name of your GitHub lab files repository. (`docker.pkg.github.com/YOUR_GITHUB_ACCOUNT/mcw-continuous-delivery-lab-files` for example)

 8. Add explicit path to `Dockerfile` and context path to the `Build and push Docker image` step.
-This will ensure that the correct `Dockerfile` file can be found.
+This step will ensure  the correct `Dockerfile` file can be found.

     ```yaml
     # Build and push Docker image with Build (do not push on PR)